powsybl/powsybl-ws-commons/README.md

 ## Spring-Boot auto-configure module
-A module using Spring-Boot `@AutoConfigure` mecanism is provided by this library to configure spring-boot modules.
+A module using Spring-Boot `@AutoConfigure` mechanism is provided by this library to configure spring-boot modules.
 This spring-boot module is configurable by the properties domain `powsybl-ws.autoconfigure.*`.